A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 In a competitive market like Eagle County, it’s hard for locals to compete with outside buyers.
 Deed restrictions are a way of making sure that some homes stay dedicated to local residents and within reach.

-Types of deed restrictions
+Types of Deed Restrictions

 Deed-Restriction Comparison Table